check-spelling/hammerspoon/Pods/ASCIImage/README.md

 #### What's next?

 The idea and initial implementation was mostly a one-day hack.
 But I did refine a few details over the year that followed, before finally making it public in March 2015.
 As a result of these tweaks, it is really filling out all my needs for what I use it for.
-I may add a few more options to the drawing "context" in the block-based API, in particular to exploit the vector aspect more, with scaling and smooting options.
+I may add a few more options to the drawing "context" in the block-based API, in particular to exploit the vector aspect more, with scaling and smoothing options.
 I am also curious to see what others do with it.
 But I think I want to really keep it simple and restricted to the original spirit: code and image in one place, with instant gratification.
 For more complex things, designers, real image editors and real formats should be used.

 #### What apps are using ASCIImage?